bparanj/crystal/programming/iac/docs/ansible/ec2.md

 - **`key_name`**: The name of the key pair to use.
 Ensure this key pair exists in your AWS account.
 - **`image_id`**: The AMI ID of the image you want to use.
 This varies by region and your requirements.
 - **`instance_type`**: The type of instance (e.g., t2.micro).
 This determines the hardware of the host computer used for your instance.
-- **`network`**: Network configuration, including the subnet ID.
+- **`network`**: Network configuration,  the subnet ID.
 Optionally, `assign_public_ip` can be set to `true` to assign a public IP address.
 - **`wait`**: If set to `true`, Ansible waits until the instance is in the running state.
 - **`state`**: `present` to create the instance, `absent` to terminate it.
 - **`tags`**: Optional tags to assign to the instance for identification and management purposes.

-Before executing this playbook, replace placeholder values (e.g., `"ami-1234567890abcdef0"`, `"subnet-12345678"`, `"my-keypair"`) with actual values from your AWS account.
+Before executing this playbook, replace placeholder values (e.g., `"ami-1234567890abcdef0"`, `"subnet-12345678"`, `"my-keypair"`) with  values from your AWS account.
 Ensure the `amazon.aws` collection is installed by running `ansible-galaxy collection install amazon.aws`, and configure your AWS access credentials (e.g., via environment variables, `~/.aws/credentials`, or Ansible vault).

 No, you cannot directly use a local PEM file by replacing the `key_name` in the playbook with the PEM file's name.
 The `key_name` parameter requires the name of an SSH key pair that is already registered with your AWS account.
 To use your local PEM file, you first need to import it into AWS EC2 as a key pair and then use the name you assigned it during the import in your playbook.